THE OBSIDIAN LACTATION CENTER

 This is not simply about opening a clinic.

-It is about building infrastructure that reshapes how human milk is valued, supported, and sustained within our healthcare systems and communities.
+A model that reshapes how human milk is valued, supported, and sustained across healthcare systems and communities.

 the model